|

 shorter barrel.
 This weapon is fed from 16 or 32 round magazines.

-This SMG fires in full-auto mode only.
-It's effective range is about
+This submachine gun fires only in fully-automatic mode.
+Its effective range is

 |